Advanced Diploma in Business Management (Entrepreneurship)

 Intakes for the Advanced Diploma in Business Management (Entrepreneurship) programmes are available 4 times a year.
 All applications should be submitted to ERCI no later than 1 month before the commencement date.

 Courses are assessed by a combination of coursework, practical assignments and examinations.
-Unless otherwise stated, all modules within the Advanced Diploma in Business Management (Entrepreneurship) programme are assessed based on the 3-3-4 framework: 30% on examination, 30% on individual assignment(s) and/or class tests, 40% on group assignment(s) and/or class participation.
+Unless otherwise stated, all modules within the Advanced Diploma in Business Management (Entrepreneurship) programme are assessed based on the 3-3-4 framework: 30% Competency-Based Assessment, 30% on individual assignment(s) and/or class tests, 40% on group assignment(s) and/or class participation.

 |Programmes||Local Singaporean/PR Student||International Student||Remarks|